scriptsandthings/Jamf_things/Documentation/*Other Github Projects/ReadMe.md

 https://github.com/macmade

-Things to consider if you don't have Jamf, or possibly as a suppliment
+Things to consider if you don't have Jamf, or possibly as a supplement

 https://github.com/munki/munki